SaneeDeLM/Slack_HNG_Internship/README.md

 ### i.
 Analysis of Titanic Data Set

 I conducted an in-depth analysis and created a preliminary technical report on the Titanic dataset available on Kaggle.
 This project involved cleaning and preprocessing the data, performing exploratory data analysis, and identifying key insights about the passengers.
-The detailed report can be accessed [here](https://medium.com/@abdulateefsani/unveiling-titanics-passenger-data-a-preliminary-exploration-1900bc04bfcc).
+The detailed report can be accessed.

 ### ii.
 Outlier Detection in Election Data of Kwara State

 In this project, I focused on ensuring election integrity through the detection of outliers in the election data of Kwara State using geospatial analysis.
 The analysis aimed to identify irregularities and ensure the accuracy of the election results.
-The comprehensive report is available [here](https://docs.google.com/document/d/1Uo9xEonMN56gx0pm-UlZ3e1FtAQRd8ZWtC1bEgoxEWk/edit?usp=sharing).

 ### iii.
 Lagos State Flood Prediction

 This project involved mining historical flood event data in Lagos State and exploring weather conditions correlated with these events.
 I built a predictive model to forecast the likely dates of future floods, providing valuable insights for disaster preparedness and management.
-The detailed report can be accessed [here](https://drive.google.com/file/d/1LPxLVGqKWQCeOxu3DGwROWBw2SYRnxXB/view?usp=sharing).

 For detailed insights into my projects, please visit the following links:
 - [Titanic Data Analysis Report](https://medium.com/@abdulateefsani/unveiling-titanics-passenger-data-a-preliminary-exploration-1900bc04bfcc)